Store Hours

 Protect Your Garden With Mulch

-Finish your planting by following it with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Finish it off with compost and mulch.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
+It may help foster larger plants that bear more flowers and fruit.
 Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
 Shop for the seeds, fertilizer, and soil you need in the aisles of your Homer Township Garden Center, online, or on our mobile app.
 Let's get growing together.

 7300 W 159th St